Amin-MAG/My-Notes/Linux/Linux Commands.md

 tar -xf archive.tar.gz -C /home/linuxize/files
 ```

-When extracting files, you must provide their exact names including the path, as printed by `--list` (`-t`).
+When extracting files, you must provide their exact names, including the path, as printed by `--list` (`-t`).

 Extracting one or more directories from an archive is the same as extracting files: